janeyrinn/karmayoga/README.md

         - Edit/Delete link for the admin user only
         - Toast messages displaying successfull/unsuccessful addition of products to the shopping bag

-11. The shopping bag page will have:
+11. The cart page will have:

         - Images and descriptions of products
         - Option to edit quantity or remove products